hissvn/hiss-ports/README.md

-# hiss-py
+# hiss-ports
-Hiss wrappers for Python libraries
+Ports of the Hiss interpreter to various Haxe targets, with useful native library bindings.